neldien/podcasts-list/README.md

 > <p> favorite food podcast. the recipes are like stories, literally leaves my mouth watering all the time. and some awesome tips </p>
 ### Cooking Issues
 > <p> talk show format, dave arnold is super informed about food science (both actual food and food tech). he takes questions from callers and answers them. reminds me off a cooking version of *Car Talk* </p>
-### Bon Appetit Foodcast
-> <p> another talk show format, they talk to writers, cooks, randoms who care about food. the episodes arent all great, but there are some good ones! </p>

 -----